 You can use any type of groups as members of a target audience, including:

-- Admin-created groups, such as dynamic and security groups
+- Admin-created groups, such as security groups and dynamic groups (if included with your Google Workspace edition).

 - Non-admin-created groups, including groups your users create or external groups